zeropsio/recipe-es-nodejs-basic/README.md

 ## Using the recipe

-1. Use the Zerops [importing](/documentation/export-import/project-service-export-import.html#how-to-export-import-a-project) functionality to import [both recipe services](#zerops-import-syntax) into your already existed Zerops project.
+1. Use the Zerops [importing](/documentation/export-import/project-service-export-import.html#how-to-export-import-a-project) functionality to import [both recipe services](#zerops-import-syntax) into your already existing Zerops project.

 2. Wait till the moment when both services will be created and running.